 How To Get Credit After Filing Bankruptcy: The Complete Guide to Getting & Keeping Your Credit Under Control, Atlantic Publishing, 2008.
 Various chapters on how to get credit cards, how to buy a car, how to buy a home and more after filing bankruptcy.
 Requires Library Card for access.

 How to Protect Your Clients' Cash and Assets under New Massachusetts Personal Property Exemptions, by Robert J. Hobbs and Hon.
 Carol J. Kenner, NCLC, 2011.
 Terrific piece that explains changes in exempt property law with examples illustrating when rights should be asserted and plenty of cites to relevant laws.

-Consumer Bankruptcy Law and Practice by Henry J. Sommer, NCLC, 2010.
+Consumer Bankruptcy Law and Practice by Henry J. Sommer, NCLC, 2012, with supplements.